Non-Human Identity Auditing: Securing the Unseen

 To prepare for the future of NHI auditing, organizations should:

-- Invest in advanced auditing tools that leverage AI and machine learning.
+- Invest in advanced auditing tools that leverage ai and machine learning.

 - Implement continuous monitoring practices for real-time threat detection.